opendatalab/OHR-Bench/README.md

     </tbody>
 </table>

 We evaluate the suitability of current OCR solutions for real-world RAG applications by conducting comprehensive experiments with our OHR-Bench.
+We report the generalized LCS or F1 of five types of evidence sources, including plain text (TXT), table (TAB), formula (FOR), chart (CHA), and reading order (RO).

 We derive conclusions as follows:

 - VLMs for OCR achieve the best overall performance.
 Employing Qwen2.5-VL-72B achieves the best performance across all OCR solutions.